Fighting for tobacco control

 2006

-The Nevada Clean Indoor Air Act (NCIAA) is passed by a majority of Nevada voters and took effect December 8, 2006.
-A majority of voters also rejected a competing measure that would have weakened existing smoke-free laws.
-The passage of the NCIAA provides for major changes to Nevada’s smoking laws to protect children and adults from secondhand smoke in most public places and indoor places of employment.
-It also allowed local (city/county/town) governments in Nevada to enact smoking laws within their jurisdictions that are even stronger than state law.
+The Nevada Clean Indoor Air Act (NCIAA) is passed by a majority of Nevada voters, taking effect on December 8, 2006.
+Its passage provides for major changes to Nevada’s smoking laws to protect children and adults from secondhand smoke in most public places and allows for local jurisdictions to enact even stronger smoking laws.

 2009